WassimmhX/Gestion-Electronique-de-Documents/README.md

 # Document Management System

-A modern web application for document management and processing, featuring OCR capabilities and user authentication.
+A modern web application for document management and processing, featuring OCR capabilities, AI files recognition and understanding and user authentication.
+100% local solution without using any API.
 ## Features

 - User authentication (login/signup)